-- the allegations do not include a credible allegation of misconduct; - the allegations do not include sufficient information with which to conduct a focused investigation; - the allegations, if true, would not constitute a violation of a law, rule, or regulations; - the allegations involve issues that are more properly addressed in other channels (requests for relief to the Board for Correction of Military Records (BCMR), an evaluation report appeal, an Article 15 appeal, the equal employment opportunity (EEO) office, administrative grievance, requests for assistance or redress to the chain of command); and - the allegations involve actions or events that occurred many years ago and are too old to investigate.
+- The allegations do not include an allegation of misconduct. - The allegations do not include sufficient information with which to conduct a focused review. - The allegations, if true, would not constitute a violation of law, rule, or other regulations. - The allegations involve issues that are more appropriate to be addressed in other channels (for example, requests for relief to the Service Board for Correction of Military Records (BCMR), appeals of an evaluation report, appeals of adverse administrative actions, appeals of punishment under Article 15 of the Uniform Code of Military Justice (UCMJ), complaints submitted to an equal employment opportunity (EEO) office, complaints of administrative grievance, requests for assistance or redress to the chain of command).